LLMServe/DistServe/distserve/evaluation/docs/README-AE.md

 - We will use a wrapper script, `/app/distserve/distserve/evaluation/2-benchmark-serving/2-start-api-server.py`, to launch the API server.
 The script will print the command it uses to launch the server, which can be used to inspect the startup parameters.
 - The load generator locates at `/app/distserve/distserve/evaluation/2-benchmark-serving/2-benchmark-serving.py`.
 Given a target dataset and a list of (num_prompt, request_rate)s, it runs serval rounds of experiments, each with a given (num_prompt, request_rate) pair, and save the result to a file located at `/workspace/exp-results/<model-name>-<dataset-name>/<backend>-<num_prompt>-<request_rate>.exp`, for example, `/workspace/exp-results/opt-1.3b-sharegpt/vllm-50-2.exp`

-Now we can run some toy examples to verify DistServe and two baselines (vLLM and DeepSpeed) are working:
+Now we can run some toy examples to verify DistLLM and two baselines (vLLM and DeepSpeed) are working:

 ### vLLM